Rico Verhoeven: Professional mixed martial arts career

 Verhoeven made his MMA pro debut at RXF 20: Verhoeven vs. Bogutzki in Sibiu, Romania on 19 October 2015 defeating Viktor Bogutzki by TKO in the 1st round due to punches.
 Prior to his MMA debut he trained in San Jose, California at the American Kickboxing Academy, where he trained with fighters like Daniel Cormier and Jon Fitch.

 Fighting style

-Verhoeven is tall and very athletic for a fighter his size.
-Besides his physical gifts, he is an intelligent fighter.
+Verhoeven is creative and focuses a lot on technicality.
 He has a wide arsenal of attacks, most notably his powerful low kicks, and a tight defense.
 He also worked closely with WBC and Lineal heavyweight world champion Tyson Fury, whom he credits with turning his jab into the highly effective weapon it is now.